sebastienlindqvist/ClusterHat_Server/README.md

 # ClusterHat-Docker-Kubernetes-Server
-Hello, this repository for setting up a raspberry server using a cluster hat, a ups and docker
+Hello, this repository for setting up a raspberry server using a cluster hat, a ups and docker or kubernetes

 # Components
 the components used within this repository are: